 Selecting the Appropriate Treatment

-When choosing a flea preventative, several practical factors should be considered:
+When choosing a flea protection plan, several practical factors should be considered:

 Size and Age: Always ensure the product matches the specific weight and age requirements listed on the packaging.